Arachne: Search Based Repair of Deep Neural Networks

-\begin{itemize} \item The paper introduces \name, a novel search based repair technique for DNNs.
-Unlike existing approaches that retrain a DNN model using more inputs, \name aims to directly repair a pre-trained model by adjusting neural weights.
+The technical contributions of this paper are as follows: \begin{itemize} \item The paper introduces \name, a novel search-based repair technique for DNNs.
+Unlike existing approaches that retrain a DNN model using more inputs, \name aims to repair a pre-trained model by directly adjusting neural weights.

-\item We empirically evaluate \name against three widely studied image classification benchmarks, using under-training to induce unexpected behaviour. \name can produce repairs more focused on targeted misbehaviour, while only minimally perturbing other behaviour.
-Retraining, on the other hand, can significantly change untargeted behaviour.
+\item We empirically evaluate \name against the state-of-the-art DNN repair technique, Apricot, using widely studied image classification benchmarks. \name can produce repairs that are more focused on the targeted misclassifications, while only minimally perturbing other behaviour, and operate at speeds tens of times faster than Apricot.

-\item We show how \name can be used, in practice, to repair unexpected behaviour revealed by new incoming inputs. \name can repair misclassification results, while minimising disruptions to existing behaviour of a DNN.
+\item We present a case study on how \name can be used to repair a DNN model suffering from a fairness issue. \name can successfully repair bias in the given gender classifier without requiring any additional data. \name improved the classification accuracy for female images from 86.8\% to 88.8\%.

+\item We conduct an additional study with a model that analyses the underlying sentiment of text in order to evaluate whether \name can be effective in different domains besides image classification. \name successfully decreases the prevalence of the most frequent errors, showing that \name can work with diverse models.

 \end{itemize}